Mamena2020/nodemi/README.md

    - Basic usage

-   To make resource of single object use "make" or "collection" for array of object
+   To make resource of single object use `make` or `collection` for array of object

    ```

         let userResource = new UserResource().make(user) // for single object

         let userResources = new UserResource().collection(users) // for array of object